Pit bull alerts family to house fire, tries to drag baby to safety by its diaper

-STOCKTON, Calif. - An early morning fire in Stockton, Califorenia damaged two buildings in a fourplex on Sunday.
+STOCKTON, Calif. - An early morning fire in Stockton, California damaged two buildings in a fourplex on Sunday.

 A family was able to escape unharmed - thanks to their 8-month-old pit bull, Sasha.